 The Nunavik Inuit beneficiaries of the James Bay and Northern Quebec Agreement elected Adamie Padlayat to represent them as the Corporate Secretary of Makivik Corporation on January 21, 2016.

 Adamie graduated from Ikusik Secondary School and then completed an additional year of high school at Jaanimarrik School in Kuujjuaq.
-Inspired by the example of his uncle Adamie Alaku, he then earned a Commercial Pilot License through Cornwall Aviation, one of Canada’s most renowned flight training schools.
+Inspired by the example of his uncle Adamie Alaku, he then earned a Commercial Pilot License through Cornwall Aviation, which is one of Canada’s most renowned flight training schools.

 This is not the first time that Adamie Padlayat has been a member of the Makivik team.
 Previous to their relocation to his wife’s home community of Inukjuak, they lived in Kuujjuaq where Adamie worked as the Youth Liaison and served as the Corporation’s Chief Returning Officer.
 He then advanced to the position of Executive Assistant to the Vice-President for Renewable Resources.